debora-be/broker-clj/README.md

+# Broker

-This is API connects partner brokers to the main insurer, generating policies according to the given information.
+This API connects partner brokers to the main insurer, generating policies according to the given information.
 In the authenticated area, the broker has full access to quotes and policies creation tools.

-# Installing
+## Installing

 **Broker** is set to run with Docker Compose.
 With this source code in your machine and local Postgres (:5432) inactive, build the container that is in the project's root following along this commands: